wkarges/Microsoft-PowerBI-Integration/README.md

 ### Acquiring your Access & Refresh Tokens

 In order to make requests to the Power BI APIS, you'll need the required OAuth Access token (and refresh token if you're making periodic requests).
-Open up Postman and create a new `POST` request for this URL: [https://login.microsoftonline.com/common/oauth2/token](https://login.microsoftonline.com/common/oauth2/token).
+Open up Postman and create a new `POST` request for this URL: `https://login.microsoftonline.com/common/oauth2/token`.
 In the body of your `POST` request set the type to `form-data` and enter the following fields:

-*Note, FWI Employees should be able to obtain test credentials [here](https://fourwindsinteractivehq-my.sharepoint.com/:t:/g/personal/will_karges_fourwindsinteractive_com/EX5AWcQRn8lKhXrRjUjGXYkBxrIL7W5TOG2F3Ub8WwxxwQ?e=MbW3kr).*
+*Note: FWI Employees should be able to obtain test credentials [here](https://fourwindsinteractivehq-my.sharepoint.com/:t:/g/personal/will_karges_fourwindsinteractive_com/EX5AWcQRn8lKhXrRjUjGXYkBxrIL7W5TOG2F3Ub8WwxxwQ?e=MbW3kr).*

 | Key           | Value         |
 |:-------------:|:-----------------------------------------|